Bellevue Square

-Bellevue Square is a shopping center in Bellevue, Washington.
+Bellevue Square is a shopping center in Bellevue, Washington, United States.
 The mall has over 200 retail stores with anchors Macy's and Nordstrom.
 Bellevue Square also offers concierge services, valet parking, and a children's play area.
 It and the connecting Lincoln Square comprise The Bellevue Collection.

 Bellevue Square attracts over 23 million visitors annually (as of 2014) and had sales of over $1,000 per square foot in 2016.

 Bellevue Square is among the minority of class A malls that are privately held and not owned by a public Real Estate Investment Trust.